Article Categories

 7.Questions to Ask for Reading Comprehension

 This article will focus on Bloom's Taxonomy of Questions...in other words, kinds of questions to ask in order to assure reading comprehension and foster higher-level thinking.
-In 1956, Benjamin Bloom identified six levels of intellectual behavior important in learning.
-Students should ...
+In 1956, Benjamin Bloom identified six levels of intellectual behavior important in ...

 8.Reading-Comprehension Skills - Part II

 Do you remember that 'reading' means understanding the author's message, not just calling out words?
 If you cannot answer comprehension questions after reading a page, you have not truly read anything.
-There are specific reading-comprehension skills that will help you understand what you are ...
+There are specific ...

 9.Reading-Comprehension Skills - Part I

 If you can read every word on a page, are you really reading?
 Well, maybe and maybe not!
-One definition of 'read' is "to utter aloud written matter;" if using this definition alone, of course you are reading.
-There is another definition, though, which says "to understand or ...
+One definition of 'read' is "to utter aloud written matter;" if using this definition alone, of ...

 10.Mother's Day Activities